 Think of the Tour Divide in terms of adventure but with amazing technical singletrack and much better cheese.
 That’s the AlpPacker!
-Sam and BV guide Huw have spent a few years working on a bike-packing traverse of the Alps.
-Whilst a ton of fun, adding some uplifts, support and a few hotels and mountain refuges takes it to another level.
+Sam and BV guide Huw have spent a few years working on a mind-blowing traverse of the Alps.
+Throwing in uplifts, full vehicle support and a few hotels and mountain refuges takes the experience to another level.
 The route takes in the juiciest bits of France – the Savoie Alps, the Haute-Alps and the Mercantour Alps, dodging marmots, national parks and soap all the way to the seaside.

-To give us the time to really make the most of all the amazing trails along the way, we have split the trip into 2 one-week segments, imaginatively named Stage 1 and Stage 2.
+To give us the time to really make the most of all the amazing trails along the way, we have split the trip into 2 one-week segments, imaginatively named North and South.
 Creative genius.

 Need to know: